-Recently we told you “What are the benefits of Grain-Free dog food?” and why should you consider switching your pup’s diet.
+Recently we told you “What are the benefits of Grain-Free dog food?” (find the article HERE) and why should you consider switching your pup’s diet.
 However, sometimes transitioning to grain free food too quickly can cause vomiting, diarrhea, or excess gas.
 Unlike humans, dogs often eat the same diet for months or years, and their digestive systems are not as used to change.
 So let’s dig into it and find out how to make this process easy and less stressful for your fluffy friend.

 When and why should I change my dog’s diet?

 When your dog is getting older its food preference can change.
 Dogs can develop allergies to certain ingredients in their food—sometimes even after eating that ingredient for years with no problems.
 For example, a lot of dogs have reactions to chicken.
 It’s a common issue nowadays.
 When you see any changes in your dog’s behavior or disposition, skin or coat getting worse – go to the vet!
 If your vet suspects that your dog has a food sensitivity, a diet switch is in order.
 Your vet may recommend trying novel proteins—a fancy way of saying “types of meat your dog has never tried.”

 How to implement transitioning to grain free food?

 There are 2 main issues when transitioning to Grain Free dog food are overeating and switching too fast.
 This is a high energy diet that dogs like to eat.
 Too much of a high energy formula can lead to diarrhea.
 You should do so gradually as the dog most likely has not been exposed to these ingredients previously, and when changing foods there may be a loosening of stool.